JuliaClimate/IndividualDisplacements.jl/docs/src/examples.md

+## Summary

-The four examples outlined below are meant to serve as a tutorial, and thus complement the rest of the package documentation.
+The four examples outlined below form a tutorial, and thus complement the rest of the package documentation.
 Afterwards, this section provides a listing of the other examples, plotting recipes, and tools which are included in the package.

 Users aiming to set up `IndividualDisplacements` for a different problem might also find examples of data wrangling codes in `helper_functions.jl` useful.
 These define grids and ingest velocity fields for the examples below.

+For plotting result, the examples use `recipes_plots.jl`, `recipes_makie.jl`, and `recipes_pyplot.jl` which demo three popular plotting packages.

 ## Single Particle Example